Analysis - Cost-cuts put gold miners between rock and a hard place

 CUTTING MUSCLE VS FAT?

-Others in the industry are optimistic that miners can squeeze out more cost cuts at mine sites from better labor productivity and eliminating lower-grade ounces.
+Others in the industry are optimistic that miners can squeeze out more cost cuts at mine sites from better labour productivity and eliminating lower-grade ounces.

 "There is more room to cut fat than there is muscle.
 I don't think they are cutting into the muscle right now to demonstrate profitability.
 The companies have been so bloated," said Chris Beer, who co-manages the RBC Global Precious Metals and Global Resource Funds.